HWSec-UNC/verviz/README.md

     cd backend
     node server.js
     ```
-**Note:** The sylvia and seif API is not avalible to use right now but will be deployed soon.
-Also, accesing the database is not possible for extenernal users.
-This will all be avalible once deployed on OKD.
+**Note:** The Sylvia and Seif APIs are not available to use right now but will be deployed soon.
+External users cannot access the database.
+This will all be available once deployed on OKD.

 ## Contribution
 This project is actively evolving, and feedback on UI improvements, backend optimizations, and new visualization techniques is encouraged.